mycoboco/beluga/deps/ocelot-1.1.0/doc/cdsl/dwa.md

-To avoid dependency on a specific format of floating-point types, conversions between double-word integers and floating-point values are performed arithmetically and work best on floating-point formats with radix 2.
+To avoid dependency on a specific format of floating-point types, conversions between double-word integers and floating-point values are performed arithmetically and work best with radix-2 floating-point formats.
 If a value from the conversion cannot be represented, the behavior is undefined.
 Note that this includes special values like [NaNs](https://en.wikipedia.org/wiki/NaN) and infinities.